Altermagnetism and superconductivity in a multiorbital t-J model: Mean field phase diagram

 (vi) {\bf $d$-wave PDW order:} Interestingly, for $J_1 \lesssim 1.0$ and for $ 0.38 \lesssim n \lesssim 0.48$, we find regimes of $(\pi,\pi)$ $d$-wave PDW order in our inhomogeneous mean field theory on system sizes upto $6\times 6$ unit cells.
 In this $d$-PDW, electrons form singlet $d$-wave pairs within the unit cell but the pairing amplitude changes sign in the adjacent unit cell.
 Fig.~\ref{fig:pattern}(c) shows the structure of the pair amplitude on the unit cell, and Fig.~\ref{fig:spectra}(c) shows the resulting momentum dependent spectral gap in the full Brillouin zone.
 The RPA pairing susceptibility in the normal state shows significant peaks at $(0,0)$ and $(\pi,\pi)$ (see Appendix \ref{appendix:pairing}); however, the most divergent low temperature susceptibility is at $(0,0)$, suggesting that this finite size $d$-wave PDW order should disappear with increasing system size as we have confirmed using momentum space mean field theory.
 However, the fact that the PDW state is favored on small system sizes suggests that slightly tuning the interactions, perhaps by including further neighbor interactions could favor this as the true ground state, as suggested in recent work on other models \cite{pdw_ticea2024}.

-(vii) {\bf Coexistence / Phase separation:} Finally, in the strong coupling regime and for small doping away from half-filling, we find a regime where $d$-wave superconductivity and AFM or {\alm} coexist in uniform mean field theory.
-In this pairing state, the {\alm} order mixes the real space singlet $d$-wave and triplet $s$-wave pairing with $S_z=0$ on the diamond unit cell, which is allowed by the presence of multiple orbitals, leading to a state which is odd under ${\mathcal C}_4 {\mathcal T}$.
-Allowing for a spatially inhomogeneous state, these coexisting orders phase separate, with the magnetically ordered regimes having density $\bar{n} \approx 0.5$ and forming Mott insulator droplets while the lower density regimes have $d$-wave pairing.
+(vii) {\bf Coexistence / Phase separation:} Finally, in the strong coupling regime and for small doping away from half-filling, we find a regime where superconductivity and AFM or {\alm} coexist in uniform mean field theory as can be seen from the momentum space phase diagram in Appendix \ref{appendix:kSpace}.
+In this coexistence phase, the {\alm} order mixes the real space singlet $d$-wave and triplet $s$-wave pairing with $S_z=0$ on the diamond unit cell, which is allowed by the presence of multiple orbitals.
+Based on the symmetry analysis in Appendix \ref{appendix:symmetries} of possible pairing states, and given the proximity of the coexistence phase to the uniform $d$-wave singlet phase, we find that the superconductor coexisting with the {\alm} phase is a superposition of \(d-\)wave singlet with \(s-\)wave triplet within the unit cell.
+These two states mix because \(\mathcal{C}_4\) and \(\mathcal{T}\) are broken by the {\alm}, but \(\mathcal{C}_4\otimes\mathcal{T}\) is preserved under which both these pairing states are odd as shown in Table.\ref{table:symmetries}.
+Allowing for a spatially inhomogeneous state, these coexisting orders phase separate, with the magnetically ordered regimes having density $\bar{n} \approx 0.5$ and forming {\alm} droplets while the lower density regimes have $d$-wave pairing.
 In this regime, a uniform ansatz favors coexistence of AFM / {\alm} order with superconductivity.
 This coexistence leads to mixed singlet-triplet pairing within the unit cell; such {\alm}-induced triplet pairing has been explored in recent work discussing {\alm} fluctuation induced pairing \cite{AM_Brekke2023TwodimensionalAS,tripletAM_Brataas2024, tripletAM_Zhang2024,maeland2024manybody}.
 Incorporating longer-range repulsion between doped charges could lead to organization of these phase separated regions into stripe or checkerboard states as has also been found in models for the cuprate superconductors.
 Fig.~\ref{fig:phasesep} shows the typical structure of the density, magnetization, and pairing amplitude in such a phase separated state.